sisyphosloughs/photo-sidecar-cleaner/README.md

 1. Switch to Library mode.
 2. Expand the Folder panel.
 3. Right-click on a folder and select the command `Synchronize Folder`.
-Note: Contrary to the term, this command does not synchronize with the cloud.
+  Note: This command does not synchronize with the cloud.
 4. Activate the option `Remove Missing Pictures`.

 Result: The catalog is updated.